jhpyle/docassemble/_docs/docker.md

 LOGSERVER=192.168.0.57
 {% endhighlight %}

+The address for the SQL server is `DBHOST`.
+The address for the log server is `LOGSERVER`.

-Then start the server:
+Then start the application server:

 {% highlight bash %}
 docker run --env-file=env.list -d -p 80:80 -p 443:443 -p 9001:9001 jhpyle/docassemble
 {% endhighlight %}

-See [scalability of docassemble] for information about running **docassemble** in a multi-server arrangement.
+See [scalability of docassemble] for more information about running **docassemble** in a multi-server arrangement.

 # Creating your own Docker image

-You will want to create your own [Docker] image of **docassemble** if you want to:

-* Run **docassemble** over HTTPS with your own certificates
+You will want to create your own [Docker] image of **docassemble** if you want to run **docassemble** over HTTPS with your own certificates, and have those certificates automatically install when a container is created.
-*

 To create your own [Docker] image, first make sure you have git installed: